ellerbrock/talis.github.io/topics/monitoring.md

 ### External Monitoring

-An external monitoring function should exist where applicable, and this should exercise a function of the application and not just a landing page.
+An external monitoring function should exist where applicable, and this should exercise a function of the application that is not just a landing page.

+### Real User Monitoring

+Apdex, transactional, and where applicable Browser monitoring should be in place to identify performance degradation.

+### Auto User monitoring

+Synthetic checks should be continually executed against the application, these checks should perform common user defined functions.

 ### Non Listening Services

-Services such as job workers and batch processes that are not externally accessible should still be monitored.

-They can be monitored to show if they are in a running state.

-The result of these services should be monitored, this could be based on queues, data alteration, or the reading of log files.
+Example of monitoring for non listening services:
+    * Check that process is running
+    * Actively check metrics produced by the service, such as, queue length and number of running processes
+    * Monitor the effect of the service not running such as data alteration
+    * Check for log file output